dqops/dqo/docs/data-sources/spark.md

 ```

 ### **Reference of all connection parameters**
-The complete documentation of all connection parameters used in the `spec.spark` node is
+Complete documentation of all connection parameters used in the `spec.spark` node is
-described in the reference of the [SparkParametersSpec](../reference/yaml/ConnectionYaml.md#sparkparametersspec)
+described in the reference section of the [SparkParametersSpec](../reference/yaml/ConnectionYaml.md#sparkparametersspec)
-YAML files format reference.
+YAML file format.

 ## Next steps